-I. The deployment of Superfast Internet into commercial and residential multi-dwelling units utilises infrastructure of fibre carriers coming into a building and then deploying to the end user, via a series of switches and high calibre Ethernet.
+1. The deployment of Superfast Internet into commercial and residential multi-dwelling units utilises infrastructure of fibre carriers coming into a building and then deploying to the end user, via a series of switches and high calibre Ethernet.
 FTTB, 'switched Ethernet' deployment allows for a uniform speed throughout the building.

-Spirit has the capability to offer speeds beyond 200Mpbs to commercial and residential end users, which is up to 25 times faster than Australia's average national home broadband.
-Spirit generally delivers a service with Symmetrical Speeds, where the upload speed will be as fast as the download speed.
+Spirit has the capability to offer speeds beyond 200Mpbs to commercial and residential end users, which is up to 25 times faster than Australia's average national home broadband.22 Spirit generally delivers a service with Symmetrical Speeds, where the upload speed will be as fast as the download speed.
 This benefits the uploading of photos and videos to social networks, cloud storage, audio/video calls and gaming.
 All Spirit UFI plans currently come with unlimited data and are priced competitively to an average ADSL2 plan and no telephone lines are required.

-- II.
+II.
 Business Data networks and Virtual Private Network (VPN): Spirit offers a national private network, as one of its flagship data products for the business sector.
-These managed networks provide a greater level of security and performance and can be deployed with a mix of 'last mile' connections. - III.
-Cloud (Hosted) PBX: This is the modern flexible and scalable phone system for business.
-Easy to deploy and easy to support it provides a powerful and tailored voice solution without the traditional up-front investment in on premise systems. - Inbound numbers 13/1300/1800: Inbound numbers represent a valuable broader presence for Australian businesses.
-1300 or 13 numbers and 1800 numbers make it easy for customers to identify with a brand nationally.
+These managed networks provide a greater level of security and performance and can be deployed with a mix of 'last mile' connections.

-$^{^{26}}$ Stuart Gary; 'Why is fibre optic technology 'faster' than copper?'
+20 Stuart Gary; 'Why is fibre optic technology 'faster' than copper?'
 ABC Science.
 October 2010

-$^{^{27}}$ Spirit appeared on 'The Block', episode of 24th November 2015, and has featured in the last 3 'The Block' series.
+21 Spirit appeared on 'The Block', episode of 24th November 2015, and has featured in the last 3 'The Block' series.

-28 Based on Akamai's 'State of the Internet' report.
+22 Based on Akamai's 'State of the Internet' report.
 Q4 2015

-- V. Teleconferencing services: These advanced systems allow users to meet in a virtual audio/video conference room.
+- III.
+Cloud (Hosted) PBX: This is the modern flexible and scalable phone system for business.
+Easy to deploy and easy to support it provides a powerful and tailored voice solution without the traditional up-front investment in on premise systems. - IV.
+Inbound numbers 13/1300/1800: Inbound numbers represent a valuable broader presence for Australian businesses.
+1300 or 13 numbers and 1800 numbers make it easy for customers to identify with a brand nationally. - V. Teleconferencing services: These advanced systems allow users to meet in a virtual audio/video conference room.
 Benefits include easier collaboration between colleagues, a reduction in travel time & costs, lowering the carbon footprint and integrating presentation and interactive tools. - VI.
 Managed services: Spirit offers business users access to a suite of 'cloud' hosting and enterprise solutions.
 This is one of the fastest growth areas in the tech world and Spirit provides secure managed access to key cloud providers such as Amazon Web Services, Microsoft Cloud and specialist providers such as MYOB and Xero. - VII.
 NBN services: Spirit provides services via NBN, offering selected competitive plans and features on this growing platform.
 NBN services are reseller services and as such are a lesser margin than Spirit's usual deployment of Superfast Internet, which is deployed using an alternative network to NBN.